Sumitkumar193/React-Boilerplate/README.md

 - **Zod**: [Zod](https://github.com/colinhacks/zod) is used for schema validation, providing a way to ensure your data matches the expected format.
 - **Folder-based routing**: The project uses folder-based routing for a clear and intuitive routing structure.
 It also includes support for authenticated routes, protecting certain routes based on user authentication status.
 - **Axios with Interceptor**: Network requests are made using [Axios](https://github.com/axios/axios), a promise-based HTTP client.
 An interceptor is set up to handle request and response operations, such as adding an authentication token to requests or handling errors globally.
+- **React Toastify**: [React Toastify](https://fkhadra.github.io/react-toastify/introduction) is used for toast notifications, providing an easy way to show messages to users.

 ## Getting Started